-Grace Art Camp is designed for children 4 – 12 years of age (pre-K through 6th grade).
+Grace Art Camp is designed for children ages 4 – 12 years (pre-K through 6th grade).
 Children must be 4 years old by January 30, 2018, already be attending a full-day program, and use the bathroom independently.
 Campers register for one week only to allow as many children as possible to experience camp.

-- Online Registration Opens at Noon
+- Online Registration is now Closed.

 - Camp Hours: M – F, 9:00 am – 3:00 pm (Gate opens at 8:45 am.
 Campers bring their own NUT-FREE sack lunch and water bottle – morning snack is provided).

 - Extended Hours: M – F, 3:00 pm – 6:00 pm ($95/week or $10.00/hour).
 Please reserve in advance when registering.
 You may also email the business manager with your name, your child’s full name and age at: email@example.com.

 - Tuition: $345.00 (Includes art supplies, camp t-shirt, and morning snack.
 Campers bring sack lunch and water bottle.
 We are a nut- free camp).

 Scholarships are available based on financial need and application ($30 fee).

 - For general camp details Art Camps and Info for Parents.